thomaswxu/thomaswxu.github.io/docs/ABOUT-ME.md

 <img src="https://github.com/thomaswxu/thomaswxu.github.io/blob/master/files/asml_logo.png?raw=true" alt="ASML logo" height="60"/>

-In Summer 2019, I interned at ASML as a Systems Integration Intern.
+In Summer 2019, I interned at [ASML](https://www.asml.com/en) as a Systems Integration Intern.
 There, I used Python, HTML, and TIBCO Spotfire to develop data analytics and visualization dashboards, which are used during team meetings to quickly gauge system performance and productivity.

 <img src="https://github.com/thomaswxu/thomaswxu.github.io/blob/master/files/solarTurbines_logo.png?raw=true" alt="Solar Turbines logo" height="75"/>

-In Summer 2018, I interned at Solar Turbines as a Packaging and Systems Intern.
+In Summer 2018, I interned at [Solar Turbines](https://www.solarturbines.com/) as a Packaging and Systems Intern.
 There, I used VBA to develop an autonomous Excel Tool that autonomously calculates the optimal configurations of package lift kits, which are used during the transportation and assembly process of turbines.

+<h3>Research</h3>
 <img src="https://github.com/thomaswxu/thomaswxu.github.io/blob/master/files/brdl_logo.png?raw=true" alt="Bioinspired Robotics and Design Lab logo" height="100"/>

-Since 2019 I've also worked at the Bioinspired Robotics and Design Lab at The University of California, San Diego, where I assisted in the development of bioinspired gripping pads and fluidic elastomer actuators through force and material testing, physical prototype manufacture, and virtual prototype simulation using SOFA (Simulation Open Framework Architecture).
-That work is currently pending publication.
+From 2019 to 2021 I've also worked at the [Bioinspired Robotics and Design Lab](https://sites.google.com/eng.ucsd.edu/bioinspired/home) at The University of California, San Diego.
+While there, I assisted in the development of bioinspired gripping pads and fluidic elastomer actuators through force and material testing, physical prototype manufacture, and virtual prototype simulation using SOFA (Simulation Open Framework Architecture).

+The paper corresponding to this work:
+>Sandoval J.A., **Xu T.**, Adibnazari I., Deheyn D. D., Tolley M. T., "Combining suction and friction to stabilize a soft gripper to shear and normal forces, for manipulation of soft objects in wet environments".
+IEEE Robotics and Automation Letters.
+Manuscript submitted for review.

 <h1>Resume/CV</h1>